How Much Does A Website Domain Name Cost?

 How Much Does A Premium Domain Name Cost?

-No matter how many add-on services you use, the inherent costs of your domain name amount to pennies compared to the one-time purchase cost.
+No matter how many add-on services you use, the inherent domain name cost of your amount to pennies compared to the one-time purchase cost.
 If you find an unclaimed domain name, you shouldn’t have to pay any remarkable fees for it.
 However, it’s normal that premium domain names have already been claimed.
-When it comes to reselling premium domain names, the costs can rise into the millions depending on demand.
-Some of the largest domain name sales in history have commanded eight-figure prices, such as:
+When it comes to reselling premium domain names, the domain name costs can rise into the millions depending on demand.
+Some of the largest domain name cost sales in history have commanded eight-figure prices, such as:

 - CarInsurance.com — $49.7 million